About the Youth Award

 Ultimately, our Award helps extraordinary young people expand their impact and ensure more children’s lives are touched, improved and changed forever.

 Youth Award Honorees are visionary young leaders who run sustainable, high-impact programs for children.
 He or she is dedicated to serving the needs of children, regardless of political, religious or geographic boundaries.
 Youth Award Honorees aspire to be lifelong child advocates: they intend to continue creating change for children throughout his or her life.

 Please ensure your nominee meets the following requirements before submitting a nomination.

 - Nominee must be the founder or co-founder of an existing nonprofit in good standing that can receive grant funds if Awarded.
 This organization must primarily focus on the needs of children.

 - Nominee must be under the age of 21 by the submission deadline.

-- Nominee must have been doing this work for a minimum of 3 years.
+- Nominees must have been doing this work with their organization for a minimum of 3 years.

 - Nominee must not support an organization designed to specifically advance any one religion or political position.

 - Nominee must be available to attend the Awards Ceremony in New York City on November 5, 2015.